-The untold story of America’s brilliant National Parks branding
+The untold story of America’s brilliant national parks branding

 Today, the national parks are represented in our visual culture primarily through photographs posted on social media.
 But long before people posted selfies in Yellowstone, designers were depicting the glories of the nature reserves through maps and brochures that aimed to woo travelers and convince them to visit the American outdoors.

 A new book called Parks chronicles the history of these brochures, starting with documents published by the Department of the Interior in 1916 all the way through the wacky layouts of the 1960s to the late 1970s, when the designs start to coalesce around a single look and feel, all thanks to the famed designer Massimo Vignelli.
-Through these historical documents, the book reveals the evolution of government design in the United States as well as larger graphic design trends—while preserving these visual treasures as an important part of the National Parks’ history.
+Through these historical documents, the book reveals the evolution of government design in the United States as well as larger graphic design trends—while preserving these visual treasures as an important part of the national parks’ history.

-The book includes hundreds of images taken from the collection of photographer Brian Kelley, who was first inspired to start collecting paper ephemera related to the National Parks while working on a photography project where he documents old growth trees, which are the largest living specimen of a given type of tree.
-In hunting down these ancient trees, Kelley visited many national parks, and came across a few maps that inspired him to start hunting down older maps.
+The book includes hundreds of images taken from the collection of photographer Brian Kelley, who was first inspired to start collecting paper ephemera related to the national parks while working on a photography project where he documents old growth trees, which are the largest living specimen of a given type of tree.
+In hunting down these ancient trees, Kelley visited many national parks and came across a few maps that inspired him to start hunting down older maps.
 He bought brochures and maps off eBay, often from people who had found a box full of them when a family member passed away.

 “It’s an object that people really held as an accomplishment, an artifact of all the places they went and explored before social media grabbed everyone’s brains and got us out of nature,” says Jesse Reed, a graphic designer and cofounder of the independent imprint Standards Manual, which is publishing Kelley’s collection.